Cysharp/MemoryPack/README.md

 Unity version is not supported CustomFormatter and ImmutableCollections.

-You can serializer all unamnaged types(such as `Vector3`, `Rect`, etc...).
+You can serializer all unmanaged types(such as `Vector3`, `Rect`, etc...).
 If you want to serialize other Unity-specific types (e.g., `AnimationCurve`), see [Serialize external types](#serialize-external-types) section.

 Native AOT
 ---
 Unfortunately, .NET 7 Native AOT causes crash(`Generic virtual method pointer lookup failure`) when use MemoryPack due to a runtime bug.
-It will fix on .NET 8 and see the reporing issue for workaround(write XML manually).
+It will fix on .NET 8 and see the reporting issue for workaround(write XML manually).
 [Generic virtual method pointer lookup failure in .NET 7 Native AOT #78882](https://github.com/dotnet/runtime/issues/78882).

 Binary wire format specification
 ---